thomasmerlaud/Instagrammi/README.md

-# RoR Instagram clone
+# RoR Instagram Clone

-## This project is a clone of the Instagram application.
+## Introduction

-This project is a simplified version of the popular social network Instagram, developed using the Ruby on Rails framework.
+This project is a clone of the Instagram application, developed as part of the MMI (Métiers du Multimédia et de l'Internet) training program in Bordeaux.
 It offers similar functionalities to the original application and is available in both mobile and desktop versions.

 ### Key Features:

-- **CRUD**: This project implements CRUD (Create, Read, Update, Delete) operations, allowing users to publish and manage their posts.
+- **CRUD Operations**: This project implements CRUD (Create, Read, Update, Delete) operations, allowing users to publish and manage their posts.
-- **Photo posting**: Users can post photos with associated descriptions, replicating the functionality of the Instagram application.
+- **Photo Posting**: Users can post photos with associated descriptions, replicating the functionality of the Instagram application.
-- **Post editing**: Users have the ability to edit and delete their existing posts.
+- **Post Editing**: Users have the ability to edit and delete their existing posts.
-- **MMI Bordeaux Training**: This project was developed as part of the MMI (Métiers du Multimédia et de l'Internet) training program in Bordeaux, aimed at learning and practicing web development concepts.
+- **MMI Bordeaux Training**: This project was developed as part of the MMI program in Bordeaux, aimed at learning and practicing web development concepts.

 ### Technologies Used: